WRD397/PythonNotes/README.md

-# PythonNotes
+# Tutorials
-Necessary notes from Python CLass.
+tutoprials about fundamentals...